Knox Raiders: NBL1

 In October 2018, KBI's Big V teams were entered into the NBL1 for its inaugural season in 2019.
 The NBL1 South season did not go ahead in 2020 due to the COVID-19 pandemic.

 In 2023, the men's team won the NBL1 South championship and the NBL1 National championship.
 In 2024, the men's team lost in the NBL1 South elimination final but returned to the NBL1 National Finals as defending champions, where they won back-to-back NBL1 National championships.

 In 2025, the women's team reached the NBL1 South Grand Final, where they defeated Geelong United 84–64 to win the championship.
 The men's team, who lost in the NBL1 South preliminary final and had been set to once again play at the NBL1 National Finals as the reigning champions, withdrew from the 2025 National Finals due to not being able to field a team.
 At the 2025 NBL1 National Finals, the Raiders women reached the championship game, where they defeated the Cockburn Cougars 93–72 to win the NBL1 National championship.

+In 2026, the women's team reached the NBL1 South Grand Final, where they won back-to-back championships with an 80–54 win over the Waverley Falcons.
+At the 2026 NBL1 National Finals, the Raiders women returned to the championship game, where they defeated the Bankstown Bruins 86–73 to win their second consecutive NBL1 National championship.